vintasoftware/django-role-permissions/README.md

 ## Running tests

-This packages uses tox to run tests on multiple evironments, please run ```python setup.py test``` before submiting a pull request.
+This packages uses `tox` to run tests on multiple evironments, please make sure they are passing before submiting a pull request.
+To run tests, install tox and run it in your command line from this project folder:

+``tox``

 ## Contributors